 Story County Community Housing Corporation (SCCHC) – A Community Land Trust – is a county-wide, community-based, non-profit corporation working to create and maintain affordable rental and family-owned housing.
 If you would like more information about the SCCHC, or if you would like to learn how you can support our work, please call (515) 292-3676.
 Ideas are also offered here and throughout our website.

-Our 2015 Annual Membership meeting was held June 15 and we discussed a potential project on Sixth Street across from the Ames Police Department.
+At our 2015 Annual Membership meeting, we discussed a potential project on Sixth Street across from the Ames Police Department.
 Ten units of affordable rental housing could be constructed on this site.
-The board and those present were supportive of moving ahead with the submission of a proposal to the City.
-A decision by the city should be made by July 31, 2015.
-Many thanks to John Lott and Natalie Carran of Benjamin Design Collaborative for their enormous generosity in drafting this proposal for SCCHC.
+The board and those present were supportive of moving ahead with the submission of a proposal to the City which we did in June with the help of John Lott and Natalie Carran of Benjamin Design Collaborative.
+Thanks to them for their enormous generosity in drafting the proposal for the SCCHC.
 More info can be found on the 2015 Project page.

-In a recent City report, affordable housing needs were assessed for Ames.
+In reviewing City reports on affordable housing needs in Ames, outcomes for low-income families continue to be dismal.
 Nearly 50% of the households in Ames pay about 50% of their incomes for their housing.
 This housing burden causes families to live with the constant stress of making ends meet to cover rent and living expenses.
 Families need help when any extra, but normal, expense occurs.
 The cost of a car repair or dental appointment can be a major expense which they cannot afford.

 When a family doesn’t have enough to cover such expenses, emergency help through churches and the Emergency Residence Project can help keep these families from losing their housing, but a more permanent solution is needed.
 That is why the SCCHC continues to work to create affordable housing.

 In 1992, a housing needs assessment identified the need for 2,000 units of affordable housing.
 Habitat and SCCHC have built homes or apartments for about 50 families since that time.
-The current city report shows that the need for affordable housing remains at critical levels.
-In early 2014, discussion by the city took place on how to spend the Community Development Block Grant funds.
-Please read their report and comment on it.
-Your voice is needed to make sure these funds help build more affordable housing for working families in Ames and Story County.
+The city did respond to the calls of many in our community to direct Community Development Block Grant funds to the construction of affordable housing.
+We are closer to this reality, but not there yet.
+Your voice is needed to help the city create policies and take actions that will dramatically increase affordable housing units for our low-income, working families in Ames and Story County.